 Since my teenage years, I was fascinated by both; the composition of rocket fuels and the revealing quality of light.
 Consequently, during my 10 year study of chemistry, I expanded my initial interests applying medium of photography to art and science.
 In both fields, and as a student, I progressed to showing the results of my occupation beyond a national level.
 The art influenced the polarization of my sociopolitical views, and I landed in Canada with not much more that my education, wife, child and Geneva Convention passport.
 Here, I found the application for my creativity by starting, or co-developing, three businesses that created employment for many.

 My return to art photography was an unintended consequence of my observations made in various environments of Ontario.

-I see photography as a mirror of intent — it reflects a selective reality shaped by the conscious intention of a photographer.
-I have used many facets of the medium in this capacity throughout my life.
-In return, I rely on my photographs as a source of credible evidence documenting the evolution of my perception.
-It is more about the process than a point of arrival.
-If this process engages an audience along the way, its contribution should not be measured by an attempt to define a single destination.
-The responsibility for deeper understanding rests in each individual’s hands.
+I see photography as a mirror of intent; it reflects the spectrum of reality picked by the conscious intention of a photographer.
+The medium became then the credible source of evidence documenting the evolution of both - the photographer’s perception and recorded by him realities.
+Simply said, it helps to understand things better.
+It is also more about the process rather than a point of arrival as realities get re-defined at all times.
+If my work engages an audience along the way, its contribution should not be measured by my attempt to define a single destination.
+That rests in the hands of each individual viewer.